Educational Theatre, All Grades, and English, 7-12 (MA)

 - Students wishing to transfer to Music Business must take MPAMB-UE 100 before applying.

-- Students must complete an online application, submit a statement of purpose (a rationale for their request no more than 350 words), and provide one letter of recommendation from a professor or advisor.
+- Students must complete an online application and submit a statement of purpose (a rationale for their request no more than 350 words).

 - Applications must be received by March 1 for Fall changes of major and November 1 for Spring changes of major.
+Programs will review applications and hold auditions, if applicable, in March and November.
 Programs that require auditions are: Instrumental Performance, Music Education, Vocal Performance.
 Programs that require portfolio review are Music Technology and Music Composition.
-Decisions will be made by April 15 for Fall changes of major, and December 15 for Spring change of major.
+Decisions will be made by April 15 for Fall changes of major, and December 15 for Spring changes of major.

 Double Major